extraevents/extraevents.org/readme.md

 `Extra Events` - events that are not currently held by the WCA.
 The organization of these events is based on the [`WCA Regulations`](https://www.worldcubeassociation.org/regulations/) and [`Extra Events Regulations`](https://extraevents.org/regulations).

+Note: Because Article and Regulation numbers are not reassigned when Regulations are deleted, there may be gaps in numbering.
 <table-of-contents>

 ##  Article 1: Definitions